Digital Information Environment

 Introduction

-Apple Inc is one of the largest companies globally, averaging at about 2.6 trillion dollar value (McCabe, 2024).
-Everyone has heard of Apple and most likely owns some of their products, but there are also some facts about Apple more people need to hear.
-This company came to be in 1976 and has revolutionized the computer and phone.
+Apple Inc. is one of the largest companies globally, with an estimated 2.6 trillion dollar value (McCabe, 2024).
+Safe to say, most people have heard of Apple and may even own some of their products.
+There is some information about Apple that is important for people to know.
+Apple Inc. came to be in 1976 and has completely revolutionized the computer and phone.
 Steve Jobs became the CEO in 1997 and redefined the PC industry.
-Apple Inc was on its downfall, having low stock and losing money until Steve Jobs turned everything around and got the company profitable by 2000.
+Apple Inc. was on its downfall, having low stock and losing money until Steve Jobs turned everything around and got the company profitable by 2000.
 Jobs’ design of the iMac changed the idea of what a computer should be (Heracleous, 2016).
 Apple Inc is a powerful company that expanded the technological market, but is recently seen to have too much power over society.

-Apple Inc and their influence on society and the environment
+Apple Inc.’S influence on society and the environment

 Another negative effect Apple Inc has is on the environment which can affect society and the world in the long run.
 Apple chose materials that do not easily break down and they have no safe method for disposing or recycling of their own products/toxic chemicals.
 Ranking 11th in both 2006 and 2007’s Greenpeace “Greener Electronics”, it seemed as though the company was comfortable with their destruction of the environment, especially since Steve Jobs did not address this in the annual Macworld Expo (Schultz, 2010).
 Since then, Apple Inc has worked to better their products on the environment, stating that there is over 55% reduction in CO₂ emissions across our carbon footprint since 2015 as well as 22% of materials shipped in our products came from recycled and renewable sources in 2023 (Environment).
 They continue to grow throughout the world, so as to understand how important it is to keep the Earth clean for future generations.